Sammy3000/PC-Africa/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Original Design idea by [Cindy Shin](https://www.behance.net/adagio07) in Behance
+- Hat tip to Microverse and all their staff.
 - Thanks to My Morning-session-group and Standup-team Partners.
 - Thanks to Code Reviewers